fdac25/tennis/data/README.md

 This project uses datasets based on **Roland Garros** tennis data.

+As Github has some storage constraints, the data is currently held in a **Google Drive** (might move to Huggingface later).
+When working with the data for this project, the workflow will be:

+i) Find data file you want on Google Drive ii) Download data to your local machine iii) Move data into your local repository iiii) Load data into code files with pandas

 ## 1️⃣ Raw Shot-Level Dataset

 The raw **Roland Garros** shot dataset (`tennis-m-shots-rg.csv.gz`) is available at: